 Rumaan Harjavti is depicted as a benevolent figure and the democratically elected president of Qurac.
 In the comics, he was the Bialyan Queen Bee's predecessor as the ruler of Bialya and like her was a foe of the Justice League, though he was less intelligent.

-Major Force may be a subversion.
+Major Force is implied to be a subversion.
 In the comics he's a violently sociopathic and blood-thirsty villain.
 In the comic tie-in to the show he's a hero sponsored by the government, whom the Justice League want to recruit.
 The reason he's not on the league is because Captain Atom shoots his suggestion down because of history he has with Force, his dialogue implying that Force isn't as heroic as he seems.

 From Teen Titans, we have Terra.
 In the comics, Terra horrified even Slade with her ruthlessness and manipulative sociopathy.
 This Terra, however, is a Broken Bird who was Driven to Villainy by a desperate need to live a normal life and performs a Heel-Face Turn after some convincing by Beast Boy.

 Plasmus can't control his transformations into a mindless monster and willingly submits to being kept in stasis for most of his life.
 In the comics, he is in full control of himself and likes melting people.